The Friends and the North Pikes Creek Wetlands

 - Cross country skiing

-Planned enhancements to the property-- the addition of a parking area and an accessible boardwalk-- will improve site access to allow the public to readily engage in these recreational and educational activities.
+Planned enhancements to the property are currently underway which provide handicapped accessible access to the wetlands for people of all ages and physical abilities to readily engage in these recreational and educational activities.

 Our livelihood is intimately tied to the food we eat, water we drink and places where we recreate.
 That's why we have to promote responsibility and conservation when it comes to our natural resources.